 They have overcome the obstacles put in front of them.

 In The Event of A Catastrophe

-The ‘catastrophe’ is only limited because it only applies to you and your birds- it can include things like a barn fire, predator attack and such.
+The ‘catastrophe’ is limited because it only applies to you and your birds- it can include things like a barn fire, predator attack, and such.

 We have noted before in our blogs that chickens do not need extra heat in the winter.

 If you use a heating lamp, be sure it is safely secured by at least three methods.

 I use a metal chain, duct tape, and strong twine to secure it for chicks.
 I have recently started using a brooder plate which is much safer and easy to use.

 Remember that a determined predator can chew through chicken wire.

 Use hardware cloth to be secure and keep your birds safe.

 Although nothing will replace your flock members, do you have insurance?